Israel Media Series

 The series alternates between full-length movies and TV series.
 Generally, the selection of films mirrors those selected for the Jewish film festivals around the country.
 Recent offerings include “The Gatekeepers,” “Footnote,” “The Other Son,” “Bethlehem,” and “Dancing in Jaffa.”
 The TV series are selected from the many successful, award winners in Israel that often exported to the United States, including “Hatufim,” which became “Homeland.”

-An optional post-screening discussion is usually conducted by Rabbi Rudolph, for those who would like to participate in a dialogue about the evening’s program.
+An optional post-screening discussion is held for those who would like to participate in a dialogue about the evening’s program.

 Refreshments are included in the $5 charge – making this one of the cheapest date nights on Earth.
 Attendance averages about 50 per screening and is steadily increasing.